Festive Fun & Party Pitfalls

 What about taking drugs?

 - Most young people do not use illegal substances.
+Using drugs carries risks.

 - Taking drugs whilst drinking alcohol can have a mix of unknown effects for different people, so it's always best to avoid mixing.

-- If it is your first experience taking drugs like cannabis or cannabis edibles, make sure you start slow and steady.
+- If it's your first experience taking drugs like cannabis or cannabis edibles, make sure you start slow and steady.

 When it's all going on

-- Follow your instincts.
-If something doesn't feel right, it probably isn't.
+- Follow your instincts – if something doesn't feel right, it probably isn't.
 It is harder to live with the consequences of something going wrong than avoiding it in the first place.

 The morning after the night before

-Hopefully, you had a great time but remember,
+Hopefully, you had a great time but remember:

 - If you or someone you know is worried about dealing with a drug or alcohol problem, call FRANK anytime confidentially on 0300 123 6600, or look for a local young people's substance misuse service near you.